Questions On Debt Management Plans (Or DMPs)

 This depends on two things; your surplus income (i.e. the money you have left over every month after paying all your living expenses), and how much you owe each creditor.

 If your surplus income = £153 per month, then the pro-rata payments to each creditor will be:

 We will pay the agreed amount each month to each of your creditors, on your behalf, with no fees taken out.

-During the term of your DMP you can pay either weekly or monthly using one of two methods:
+During the term of your Debt Management Plan you’ll pay monthly using one of two methods:

-- Standing Order (this is the easiest and preferred method)
+- Direct Debit (this is the easiest and preferred method)

-A Debt Management Plan is an informal arrangement between you and your creditors, so you are free to stop the DMP at any time, but we ask that you provide as much notice as possible so we can inform all of your creditors.
+A Debt Management Plan is an informal arrangement between you and your creditors, so you are free to stop the Debt Management Plan at any time, but we ask that you provide as much notice as possible so we can inform all of your creditors.

-If you are experiencing further financial problems and cannot afford the current DMP payments to Payplan, please let us know because we may be able to restructure the Debt Management Plan for you or we can reassess your circumstances and see if another solution might be available to you.
+If you are experiencing further financial problems and cannot afford the current DMP payments to PayPlan, please let us know because we may be able to restructure the Debt Management Plan for you or we can reassess your circumstances and see if another solution might be available to you.

 Please note: Bear in mind that once the DMP is cancelled, creditors may well resume interest and charges.

 Who informs my creditors of the Debt Management Plan (DMP)?